Audio Version [click the globe to change language]

 This is a catch 22 for bloggers and marketers of course.
 The whole point of offering a lead magnet is to build your mailing list.
 That’s what’s going to enable you to build a business and pay the bills.

 But under the new legislation, you need to make joining your list a separate proposition.
-One way of doing this could be to present a checkbox in your opt-in form to enable the visitor to opt into your mailing list.
+One way of doing this is to present a checkbox in your opt-in form to enable the visitor to opt into your mailing list.

 This is what I was talking about earlier when I said that we will probably all see a drop in conversions.